Colorado

 Old dunes are now anchored with plants, so it's difficult to recognize them.

-In order to access dunes you'll need to cross the Medano Creek.
+To access dunes you'll need to cross the Medano Creek.
 It's seasonal and does not sound like a big deal, but unless you have boots, you might get your feet wet which is somewhat unpleasant in the winter.

 The creek brings life to otherwise harsh natural conditions.